What a New Goat Owner Should Know about Baby Goats

 Introducing Hay To Baby Goats as a New Goat Owner

-At around 2 weeks of age begin offering free choice 50/50 (alfalfa/grass) mix hay, pellet feed, and mineral.
+At around 2 weeks of age begin offering free choice grass hay and mineral.
+You may choose to add a small amount of Alfalfa.
+Alfalfa provided more calcium and more protein however, feeding too much Alfalfa can increase the chances of urinary calculi.
+Orchard & Timothy grass supply proper amounts of both calcium and phosphorus.
 Their rumen isn’t yet fully developed but they will begin feeding instinctively when they’re ready.
-Free choice means the goat has unlimited access to hay, grain, and mineral.
+Free choice means the goat has unlimited access to hay and mineral.
 They won’t overeat, because they will self-regulate how much they consume.
 As a result, this eliminates bloat, which is a common cause of death in baby goats.
 Free choice is offered to goats up to a year old to ensure the best growth of your goat.
 It also aids in the process of growing strong healthy goats.
-Therefore, after 1 year, cut grains from wethered males’ diets as most grains can raise chances they can develop urinary calculi (UC) if given incorrectly.

 Know What Feed To Give Baby Goats as a New Goat Owner

-- Free Choice 50/50 alfalfa/grass mix hay. (more hay in colder temperatures to keep their bodies warm)
+- Free Choice Grass hay. (more hay in colder temperatures to keep their bodies warm)

 - Free Choice Loose Minerals (area-specific, check your local vet or dairies to get the best minerals.
 Minerals help with drinking lots of water.)